geoffreygarrett/geoffreygarrett/README.md

 <a href="https://en.wikipedia.org/wiki/Pacific_Spaceport_Complex_%E2%80%93_Alaska">Launch Pad 3C</a> in
 Pacific Spaceport Complex, Alaska, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20221120T220000">2022-11-20 22:00:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20221121T220000">2022-11-21 22:00:00 UTC</a>.
 Until
 then, this launch pad will have seen 0 out of 8 launches in this region.
-The mission's status is currently To Be Determined (TBD) 🟧  which means:
+The mission's status is currently Go for Launch (Go) 🟩  which means:
-*current date is a placeholder or rough estimation based on unreliable or interpreted sources.*
+*current T-0 confirmed by official or reliable sources.*
 <br>
 <blockquote>
   This is the first launch of RS1 launch vehicle developed and built by ABL Space Systems.
 This launch carries two satellites for L2 Aerospace.